vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 ## Rationale

-- Why is this change worth it?
+Why is this change worth it?

-This split improves the readability of the configuration files and allows users to collaborate (including across teams), which makes using Vector more user and team friendly.
+- These changes provide a way for Vector users to split their configuration in a way that improves the collaboration between ops and devs.
+- This split will be made by allowing the creation of individual pipeline configuration files, intended to align with services and teams, enabling autonomous management.
+- The ops will now configure their `sources`, `sinks` and `transforms`, and expose them to be used by the devs.
+- The devs will have the ability to consume the provided components without being able to change the common configuration.
+- The users will be able to monitor their pipelines through the `internal_metrics` source.
+- Helps Vector to grow organically within an organization by allowing teams to adopt Vector at their own pace without heavy administrator involvement.
+- Reduces the management overhead of devops/SREs by enabling teams to manage their own pipelines (spread the management load).

-- What is the impact of not doing this?
+What is the impact of not doing this?

-This would force users to maintain complex configuration files and/or to duplicate component configuration across configuration files.
+- This would force users to maintain complex configuration files and/or to duplicate component configuration across configuration files.

-- How does this position us for success in the future?
+How does this position us for success in the future?

-With this representation, we'll be able add access control by, for example, declaring the pipelines inside the configuration files to limit the reachable components.
+- With this representation, we'll be able add access control by, for example, declaring the pipelines inside the configuration files to limit the reachable components.
 We would also be able to specify a quota for each pipeline.

 ## Prior Art